emojicode/emojicode.github.io/src/guides/packageAPI.md

-# Appendix II: Package API
+# The Package API

 The package API allows to write a package whose logic can be implemented (partly if needed) in C. This allows you to expand Emojicode’s capabilities, like accessing special system APIs.

->!H Make sure that you have read [Packages](packages.html) and understand how
+>!H Make sure that you have read [Packages](../reference/packages.html) and
->!H packages work.
+>!H understand how packages work.

 The C API is specific to the Real-Time Engine.
 APIs of other Emojicode Engines may be different.